 However, there are downsides.
 The drug, as with traditional ketamine infusion therapy, has sedative and dissociative side effects.
-Because of this the committee recommended the spray not be allowed to be self-administered by patients at home.
+Because of this, the committee suggests administration of this spray should be only at a medical facility.
 This means patients would still need to go to the doctor.
 While this is a hurdle, Spravato will be safer, quicker, and cheaper than infusions.
 It’s expected that if the drug performs well the program may become more flexible.

 Many are concerned about the risk of addiction, especially since ketamine is still a popular party drug.
 So far ketamine infusion therapy hasn’t resulted in increased addiction, however, it’s so new that there isn’t any long-term data.
 By administering it intranasal though, the drug bypasses the liver and other organs, allowing it to be effective in a lower dose, which reduces the risk of dependency.

 Hopefully, the ketamine nasal spray will get full FDA approval soon and begins rolling out.
 We’ve seen tremendous success with our patients suffering from treatment-resistant depression with ketamine therapy options.